ava-labs/avalanchego/network/README.md

 ## Peer Discovery

 When starting an Avalanche node, a node needs to be able to initiate some process that eventually allows itself to become a participating member of the network.
 In traditional web2 systems, it's common to use a web service by hitting the service's DNS and being routed to an available server behind a load balancer.
-In decentralized p2p systems however, connecting to a node is more complex as no single entity owns the network.
+In decentralized p2p systems, however, connecting to a node is more complex as no single entity owns the network.
 [Avalanche consensus](https://docs.avax.network/overview/getting-started/avalanche-consensus) requires a node to repeatedly sample peers in the network, so each node needs some way of discovering and connecting to every other peer to participate in the protocol.

 ### Inbound Connections